net7/firb_project/public/_boxview/docs/tutorial.markdown

 In order to run all the examples, the tests and the related components of the BoxView family thought, you will need a *PHP* interpreter **((VERSION?))** installed on your server, with *SQLiteDatabase* extension to use the given demo data.
 For example on Ubuntu systems and alikes just make sure you have the *php5-sqlite* package installed.

+*Watch out*!
+If you plan to use the baked in sqlite database (enabling you to see the awesome dogs example and the url shortener thingie in action), make sure the db.sqlite file is writable by the webserver.
+Moreover, the web server must have read/write access on the directory containing this file as well.

 Get the code